talk-to/NSData-TDTImageMIMEDetection/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Example directory first.
+To run the tests; clone the repo, and run `pod install` from the `Tests` directory first.

 ## Installation